kfmahre/udportfolio/README.md

 ## Steps I took to complete this project
 ### Goals:
-Part 1: Achieve a pagespeed insights score of above 90 on index.html of the portfolio page.
+* Part 1: Achieve a pagespeed insights score of above 90 on index.html of the portfolio page.
-Part 2: Optimize the function for resizing pissas on pizza.html to do so in less than 5ms.
+* Part 2: Optimize the function for resizing pissas on pizza.html to do so in less than 5ms.
-Part 3: Achieve a framerate of 60fps when scrolling in pizza.html.
+* Part 3: Achieve a framerate of 60fps when scrolling in pizza.html.
-Part 4: Make this documentation.
+* Part 4: Make this documentation.

-After viewing the classroom recordings of the lessons, I broke this project down into the three parts above.
-Then added this documentation to the end.
+After viewing the classroom lessons and reviewing the code, I broke this project down into the three parts above.
+Then I added this documentation to the end.

 ## Part 1: 90 or above on pagespeed insights for index.html

-1. Added print media query to print css to stop its render blocking
+1. I added print media query to print css to stop its render blocking.
-2. Added async to google analytics
+2. I added async to google analytics.
 3. I'm a newbie at gulp, so this part took me a little bit to figure out.
 I minified inlined the CSS.
-This part got me to where I needed to be as far as pagespeed insights
+This part got me to where I needed to be as far as pagespeed insights.

 ![image](96psi.png)